-- The use of quoted market prices for similar instruments. - Derivative financial instruments are valued based on quoted prices for similar assets and liabilities in active markets or inputs that are - The fair value of the remaining financial instruments is determined using discounted cash flow analysis.
+- The use of quoted market prices for similar instruments. - Derivative financial instruments are valued based on quoted prices for similar assets and liabilities in active markets or inputs that are directly or indirectly observable in the marketplace. - The fair value of the remaining financial instruments is determined using discounted cash flow analysis.

-23 Segment reporting
+23 Segment reporting: